zbraiterman/pymc/docs/source/learning.md

 #### Validating a model using prior and posterior predictive checks

-The {ref}`posterior_predictive` notebooks explains what prior and posterior predictive checks are and how to implement them in PyMC to validate your model.
+The {ref}`posterior_predictive` notebook explains what prior and posterior predictive checks are and how to implement them in PyMC to validate your model.

 ### {octicon}`list-unordered;1em;sd-text-info` Glossary